Battle of Tora Bora: Aftermath

-In the spring of 2005, the Pentagon released a document to The Associated Press.
-The document admitted that Pentagon investigators believed that bin Laden had indeed escaped at Tora Bora.
+In the spring of 2005, the Pentagon released a document that admitted they believed that bin Laden had indeed escaped at Tora Bora.
 This was the first time such information had been made public.

-Many enemy fighters fled through the rough terrain and into tribal areas of Pakistan to the south and east.
-Allied forces estimated that around 200 of the al-Qaeda fighters were killed during the battle, along with an unknown number of anti-Taliban tribal fighters.
+Many enemy fighters fled through the rough terrain and into the tribal areas of Pakistan to the south and east.
+Allied forces estimated that around two hundred of the al-Qaeda fighters were killed during the battle, along with an unknown number of anti-Taliban tribal fighters.
 No coalition deaths were reported.
-Bin Laden would not be seen until 2004, when a video of him surfaced on the Qatar-based Al Jazeera network.
+Bin Laden would not be seen until 2004, when a video of him was broadcast by Al Jazeera.

-In 2009, the United States Senate Committee on Foreign Relations led an investigation into the Battle of Tora Bora.
-They concluded that Secretary of Defense Donald Rumsfeld and General Tommy Franks had not committed enough troops during the battle to secure the area around Tora Bora.
-They believed that Osama bin Laden had likely been at Tora Bora and his escape prolonged the war in Afghanistan.
+In 2009, the U.S. Senate Committee on Foreign Relations led an investigation into the battle.
+They concluded that Rumsfeld and Franks had not committed enough troops during the battle to secure the area around Tora Bora.
+They believed that bin Laden had likely been at Tora Bora, and his escape prolonged the war in Afghanistan.

+In 2009, a U.S. Senate report concluded that the failure to capture bin Laden "[laid] the foundation for today's protracted Afghan insurgency and inflaming the internal strife now endangering Pakistan."
+Following the battle, U.K. and U.S. forces and their Afghan allies consolidated their position in the country.
+The Taliban and al-Qaeda forces did not give up, and went into hiding.

+Bergen has stated that the U.S. failure to capture bin Laden gave motivation to the Taliban.
+The latter regrouped into the Taliban insurgency, and found success after U.S. officials diverted its forces for the 2003 invasion of Iraq and subsequent Iraq War.
+Al-Qaeda forces began regrouping in Paktia Province in January and February 2002.

+A Loya jirga or grand council of major Afghan factions, tribal leaders, and former exiles, an interim Afghan government, was established in Kabul under Hamid Karzai.
+Mullah Saifur Rehman, a Taliban fugitive in Paktia province, began rebuilding some of his militia forces in support of the anti-U.S. fighters.
+They totaled over 1,000 by the beginning of Operation Anaconda in March 2002.
+The insurgents planned to use the region as a base for launching guerrilla attacks and possibly a major offensive in the style of the mujahideen during the 1980s.